 With numerous sea routes radiating from its central port, Thessaloniki, the second largest city in Greece, lies protected from the wrath of Poseidon, thanks to its position deep within the Gulf of Thermaikos.
-Blessed with mountains to its north and the moderating influence of the sea, the second largest city in Greece is also the food and fashion capital.
-Its streets are always thronged with stylishly dressed people walking among ancient ruins and the inspiring waterfront lined with relaxing outdoor cafes and no-frills restaurants serving some of the best food in Greece.
+Blessed with mountains to its north and the moderating influence of the sea, this charming city is also the food and fashion capital of Greece.
+Its streets are constantly thronged with stylishly dressed people walking among ancient ruins and the inspiring waterfront lined with relaxing outdoor cafes and no-frills restaurants serving some of the best food in Greece.
 A street named Mitropolis runs through the town centre, showcasing many well-known and little known brands and fashions.
 The clothes worn here reflect the taste and stylishness of the residents.
 Winter brings out their best.

 On the confusing streets which branch off at acute angles, museums and historical relics are embedded within the urban sprawl.
 Most of the city is spread out over a hillside.
 If the traveller is lost in a sea of unfamiliar buildings, he just needs to walk downhill and he’ll eventually reach the seafront.
 The guide books mentioned that the metro would be ready in 2015, but not surprisingly, the project has been abandoned.